 Collegiate: 4-6 hours daily, depending on repertoire

 Please note that this guide is for pianists only.
-We recognize that vocalists and some wind instruments could not and should not follow this chart.
+We recognize that vocalists and some wind instruments would not follow this chart.
 A similar chart can be found with your individual teacher.

 The Hammer & Strings Conservatory believes in maintaining mutual respect between the student and the teacher.
 Teachers will work hard to develop the type of relationship with each student that will make them feel encouraged, motivated, and inspired.
 Open and honest communication between the teacher and the parents is essential.
 If conflicts occur, please be honest and courteous.
 Administrators are here to facilitate any questions or disagreements that may arise.

 H&S encourages parents to develop a healthy and positive relationship regarding their child’s daily practice regime.
 Parents should think of creative incentives and rewards for their child’s hard, consistent work.
 They should be cheerleaders for their children!
 Practicing can be tricky and frustrating for the student at times.
 Don’t quit or get discouraged!
 Tough times are such a healthy part of their developing skills and processes.
 They can do hard things, and when they get to the other side, the victory is so sweet.
 Keeping the practicing environment positive and uplifting will help with effective progress.